-According to the UK initiative Action Fraud, 1 in 4 small businesses are affected by fraud every year, amounting to an annual loss of £18.9 billion.
-Fraud is a real threat that can potentially lead to a serious loss of money.
-Given the statistics, it’s not something that small business owners can afford to be ignorant of.
+According to the Economic Crime Survey 2024, 1 in 4 businesses experienced fraud in the 12 months prior to the survey, with cyber fraud being the most common.
+Fraud is a real threat that can potentially lead to a serious loss of money, and during Christmas, it’s an even bigger issue for both people and businesses.
+Given the statistics, it’s not something that small business owners can afford to ignore.

-Thankfully, while completely preventing fraud in business is a mammoth task, there are numerous things that business owners can do to minimise their risk and to catch fraudulent activities when they’re at an early enough stage to be dealt with efficiently.
+Thankfully, while completely preventing fraud in business is a mammoth task, there are numerous things that business owners can do to minimise their risk and to catch common Christmas scams sooner rather than later.

-As experts in document security, the Shredall SDS Group exists to help businesses keep their documents in order and their data secure, helping these businesses keep their risk of fraud to a minimum.
-We’ve picked up a few tips on the way that we can pass on to help your business stay fraud-free.
+As experts in document security and secure data destruction, the Shredall SDS Group exists to help businesses keep their documents in order and their data secure, helping these businesses keep their risk of fraud to a minimum all year round.
+Along the way, we’ve picked up a few tips that we can pass on to help your business stay fraud-free this Christmas.

 The first three points encompass all of the people that could pose a threat to your business.
 You’ll notice that the net has been cast fairly widely, but that’s because fraud risks can come from almost anyone who has a relationship with your business.